Montmartre

 In addition to easily spotting the Eiffel Tower, you will notice a hill in the North part of the city with a big white church on it.
 This is Montmartre (mohnt-mah-truh), the highest point in the city and a great neighborhood for a leisurely few hours.

-After enjoying the sweeping city views from the basilica’s steps, stroll over to the old village square, Place du Tetre.
+After enjoying the sweeping city views from the basilica’s steps, stroll to the old village square, Place du Tetre.

-This once-Bohemian neighborhood of poets and painters like Renoir, Picasso and van Gogh in the late 19th and early 20th century, today is full of local painters and artists displaying and selling their work.
-Cafes line the square offering a great spot for wine, a cheese plate and watching people go by.
+This once-Bohemian neighborhood of poets and painters like Renoir, Picasso, and van Gogh in the late 19th and early 20th century today is full of local painters and artists displaying and selling their work.
+Cafes line the square, offering a great spot for wine, a cheese plate, and watching people go by.
 It’s where Painter Pooch Pierre painted KeeKee’s Meowna Lisa in her Paris adventure!

 Funicular